 Every year, the mechanics would develop a race car for an annual race event.
 Teamwork from 6 different divisions play a crucial role.
 With our limited budget, we maximized how we can develop a winning race car.
 Most of the parts are bespoke and require frequent communication between divisions.

-“The chassis wasn’t stiff enough, and the engine had the wrong air-to-fuel ratio”
+“The chassis wasn’t stiff enough, and the engine had the wrong air-to-fuel ratio.”

-“Let’s fix and run it again”
+“Let’s fix and run it again.”

 We encountered many obstacles in the process of developing the racecar, and new things are learned everyday.
 Every time a component is revised and fixed, other components from different divisions has to be re-tune again.
 I really like their enthusiastic atmosphere.